TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - actually make two rulesets for server and playtesting
 	- perhaps do so from test scene content and replace on update official content

-- fish optimization: a simple grid
-	- we can also put an upper bound of the processed neighbors, e.g. process 3 at most
-	- linear time

 - fix those knife offsets on character